 Almost all hair receding in males is caused by male-pattern baldness, a genetic characteristic inherited from your parents.
 Other reasons include some drugs, an excess of vitamin a, or a lack of protein.
 Illness or stress can cause telogen effluvium, or abrupt, profuse shedding.

 Inherited Hairline Loss

 Male pattern bald patients frequently have family members who also have the illness.
 You are more prone to acquire hairline receding if you have a close relative who has the condition.
 Hair receding is supposed to be passed down from the mother’s side of the family.

 Hair grows slower and becomes significantly thinner when estrogen and progesterone levels fall.
 A drop in these hormones leads to an increase in the production of androgens, a kind of male sex hormone that induces hair follicles to constrict, resulting in scalp hair loss.

-Stress Can Be the Reason for Hair Receding
+Stress Can Be the Reason for Hairline Receding